 Victim stat troops

-Overall, your units are pretty squishy.
+Overall, gun mage units are pretty squishy.
 Anything that bypasses high DEF will hurt you a lot.
-AoE damage and AoEs that apply continuous effects are very effective against the low ARM Gun Mages.
+AoE damage and AoEs that apply continuous effects are very effective against the low ARM gun mages.

 List Building Tips